 Apply any one of the following to the affected area to clear the rash.
 This should be applied frequently and in between each diaper change to clear up the rash and kill the yeast.

 a.
 Acidophilus Paste: Combine 1 tbsp of infant probiotic powder, 2 cups of water, 1 crushed glove of garlic.
 Mix well and let sit for 30 minutes.
 Then apply.

 b.
-Apple Cider Vinegar (Mix in a 1:3 ratio with water to prevent stinging)
+Apple Cider Vinegar (Mix in a 1:3 ratio - 1 part ACV, 3 parts water)